finanalyst/GTK-Simple/README.md

-MenuItem          | A simple menu item that can have a sub menu MenuToolButton    | A menu tool button with a label or an icon PlacesSidebar     | Sidebar that displays frequently-used places in the file system Scale             | Allows for a number to be provided by the user ScrolledWindow    | Container for widgets needing scrolling, eg., multiline texts RadioButton       | A choice from multiple check buttons Spinner           | Showing that something is happening TextView          | Adds multiple lines of text Toolbar           | A tool bar that can contain one or more menu tool buttons VBox, HBox        | Widget containers which enable window layout design
+MenuItem          | A simple menu item that can have a sub menu MenuToolButton    | A menu tool button with a label or an icon PlacesSidebar     | Sidebar that displays frequently-used places in the file system ProgressBar       | Show progress via a filling bar Scale             | Allows for a number to be provided by the user ScrolledWindow    | Container for widgets needing scrolling, eg., multiline texts RadioButton       | A choice from multiple radio buttons Spinner           | Showing that something is happening TextView          | Adds multiple lines of text ToggleButton      | A toggle-able button
+Toolbar           | A tool bar that can contain one or more menu tool buttons VBox, HBox        | Widget containers which enable window layout design